-Eye Contact If this product comes in contact with the eyes: Nash out immediately with fresh running water.
-Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Seek medical attention without delay; if pain persists or recurs seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
-Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
-Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
-Other measures are usually unnecessary.
-Ingestion Immediately give a glass of water.
-First aid is not generally required.
+If this product comes in contact with the eyes:

+Immediately hold eyelids apart and flush the eye continuously with running water.

+- Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - ▶ Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes. - Transport to hospital or doctor without delay. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

+Skin Contact

+Eye Contact

+- If skin or hair contact occurs:

+Quickly but gently, wipe material off skin with a dry, clean cloth. - Immediately remove all contaminated clothing, including footwear. - Wash skin and hair with running water.
+Continue flushing with water until advised to stop by the Poisons Information Centre. - Transport to hospital, or doctor.

+Inhalation

+- If fumes, aerosols or combustion products are inhaled remove from contaminated area. - ► Other measures are usually unnecessary. - Immediately give a glass of water. - First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.

-Indication of any immediate medical attention and special treatment needed
+Indication of any immediate medical attention and special treatment needed foam.